samnyarko4/samnyarko4/README.md

 ## 📚 Education

-### Interactive Media Design** - Algonquin College
+### Algonquin College - Multimedia Design Diploma, Class of 2024
 #### Awards
   ##### Dean's Honours List - Algonquin College – Jan 2023
   - The Dean's Honours List recognizes students who have demonstrated academic excellence by maintaining a grade point average of at least 3.60.
 My GPA for this term was 3.86.

-  - GPA consistently between 3.60 and 4.00, with no grade below C-
+  ##### Dean's Honours List - Algonquin College – May 2023
+  - The Dean's Honours List recognizes students who have demonstrated academic excellence by maintaining a grade point average of at least 3.60.
+My GPA for this term was 3.78.

 ## 🌐 Connect with Me